jae0/bio.snowcrab/inst/scripts/50_size_distributions.md

     O = size_distributions(p=p, toget="poisson_inla" )

-    plotdir=file.path( p$annual.results, "figures", "size.freq", "survey", "poisson_inla")
+    outdir=file.path( survey_size_freq_dir, "poisson_inla")

     regions = "cfanorth"
     plot_histogram_carapace_width( M=O$P, years=years, regions=regions,
         plot_sex="male",
         yvar="N",  # den=arithmetic mean density, denl = geometric mean density
-        outdir=plotdir
+        outdir=outdir
     )

 ```

 So the above modelling attempts do not work.
-But the trick is to find an approach that will.
+The trick is to find an approach that will.

-## Kernel-density based methods
+## Size structure in continuous form: Kernel-density based methods

 Continuing with size analysis, we can use kernel density estimates of specific components: sex, maturity, year, time of year (season in quarters), region and set (sid).
 First we construct kernel density estimates using a bandwidth of 0.025 units on a logarithmic scale.
 This corresponds to about 4 dx, where dx is the increment width of discretization (512 units in the xrange).